ARTIFACTS

 LOGOS

 Coconuts are the fruit of life in Filipino tradition, providing food, water, fuel, fertilizer, bowls, and more.
-The adaptability of coconuts inspired the rotating coconut-shaped “o” type treatment, while the punctuation mark can be adapted into an independent logomark.
+The adaptability of coconuts inspired the tumbling coconut-shaped “o” type treatment.

 PATTERN